Maximiliano Urruti

-Maximiliano "Maxi" Nicolás Urruti Mussa (born 22 February 1991) is an Argentine professional footballer who plays as a striker.
+Maximiliano "Maxi" Nicolás Urruti Mussa (born 22 February 1991) is an Argentine professional footballer who plays as a striker for Super League Kerala club Calicut FC.

 Career

 Newell's Old Boys

 Urruti started his career in the youth system at Newell's Old Boys in Rosario, Argentina until he was promoted to the senior squad in 2011.
 On 14 May 2011 Urruti made his professional debut, getting the start in a 3–0 loss to Racing Club in a Primera División.
 He would make one additional appearance during his first season.

 On 20 October 2011 Urruti scored his first goal for Newell's in a 2–2 draw with Club Olimpo.
 He ended the 2011 Apertura season with 1 goal from 7 appearances as Newell's finished 18th in the table.
 During the 2012 Clausura season, Urruti established himself in the first team.
 On 11 February 2012 Urruti scored once in a 1–1 draw against Estudiantes in the opening match of the Clausura.
 In their next game, he scored again to give Newell's a 1–0 win over Argentinos Juniors.
 On 8 April he scored in the 89th minute to draw 1–1 against Godoy Cruz.
 Urruti ended the 2012 Clausura season with 6 goals in 19 appearances, helping Newell's to a 6th-place finish.

 Ahead of the 2012–13 season, former Newell's striker Ignacio Scocco returned to the club on loan.
 During the 2012 Torneo Inicial, Newell's finished 2nd in the league as Urruti made 14 appearances, however just one of them was a start as the return of Scocco reduced Urruti's playing time.
 On 2 March 2013, Urruti scored his first goal of the Torneo Final, and first of the 2012–13 season as a whole, in a 2–0 win against Belgrano.
 During the Torneo Final, Urruti scored 5 goals in 14 appearances to help Newell's finish top of the table and become 2013 Torneo Final champions.
 On 29 June, Newell's faced off with Torneo Inicial champions Vélez Sarsfield in the Superfinal.
 Urruti would appear off the bench, but Vélez Sarsfield would win 1–0 to become champions of the 2012–13 Primera División season.
 In Copa Libertadores play, Urruti made 6 appearances as Newell's reached the semifinals, where they lost 3–2 on penalties to the eventual champion, Atlético Mineiro.
 He also scored once from 2 appearances in the Copa Argentina during the season.